 Seeing that Apollo was certain to catch her, she called upon her father, “Help me, Peneus!
 Open the earth to protect me, or reshape my form, which has brought me into this peril!
 Let me be free of this man from this moment forward!”

-Peneus answered her frightened plea and cast upon her a charm of extraordinary force: her skin transformed into bark, her hair turned into leaves, and her arms were changed into branches that shrank from from Apollo’s grasp.
+Peneus answered her frightened plea and cast upon her a charm of extraordinary force: her skin transformed into bark, her hair turned into leaves, and her arms were changed into branches that shrank from Apollo’s grasp.
 She quit running as her feet became rooted to the earth.
 Since Apollo could no more take her as his wife, he promised to tend her as his tree, to drive away all beasts and animals of the earth that attempted to do her damage.
 He guaranteed that her leaves would decorate the heads of leaders as crowns, and that her leaves would be portrayed on weapons.
 Apollo used his powers of eternal youth to render her ever green.
 From that point forward, the leaves of the bay laurel tree have never known rot.

 Advance Tickets for Galleria Borghese Required